 Header set X-Robots-Tag "noindex, nofollow"

-Some hosts, like SiteGround, hide .htaccess from being viewed or edited in the method I just described.
+Some hosts hide .htaccess from being viewed or edited in the method I just described.
 It's usually done for security reasons.
 If that's the case, just copy the code above and email the hosting support team to add it to your .htaccess file.

 Take a deep breath and relax.
 It's done.